 Some people are not as fortunate.

-Some people have type one.
+Some people have type 1.

-They have to shoot up insulin.
+Have to shoot up insulin.

 Some people are naturally born with a problem toward heart disease, coronary artery disease, what have you.